BATTER BREAD

 • Butter a 1.5 qt (9X5) loaf pan with 1-2 tbsp softened butter.

 • Mix all the ingredients, except butter, together in a mixing bowl.
+Mix for three to five minutes for best results.

 • Pour batter into the loaf pan and smooth out with a spatula.
 It should fill the loaf pan exactly halfway.